JEFFERSON CITY, Mo. — The Missouri House has given approval to a bill that would prevent private companies from using eminent domain.

 “That’s like putting lipstick on a pig, it’s still a pig,” said Hansen.
 He added that at the end of the day, it is a private entity taking Missourians’ land for private profit and benefit.

-“The whole problem of using eminent domain for the purpose economic development is it striped away rights and making a mockery of eminent domain,” said Rep. Jeff Shawan.
+“The whole problem of using eminent domain for the purpose economic development is it stripped away rights and making a mockery of eminent domain,” said Rep. Jeff Shawan.

 The sentiments were echoed by lawmakers on both sides of the aisle.
 However, a few representatives took issue with the narrow focus of the bill.